PAlaimo/PoiAR_SparseLeroux/README.md

 ## Biblio

-- Carpenter, Bob, Gelman, Andrew, Hoffman, Matthew D., Lee, Daniel, Goodrich, Ben, Betancourt, Michael, Brubaker, Marcus, Guo, Jiqiang, Li, Peter, and Riddell, Allen.
-Stan : A Probabilistic Programming Language.
-United States: N. p., 2017.
-Web. doi:10.18637/jss.v076.i01.
+- Carpenter, Bob, et al. "Stan: A probabilistic programming language."
+Journal of statistical software 76.1 (2017).
 - Kedem, B. and K. Fokianos (2005).
 Regression models for time series analysis.
 John Wiley & Sons.
 - Rushworth, Alastair, Duncan Lee, and Richard Mitchell.
 "A spatio-temporal model for estimating the long-term effects of air pollution on respiratory hospital admissions in Greater London."
 Spatial and spatio-temporal epidemiology 10 (2014): 29-38.